vincentlogic/MindCrafterAI/README.md

 2. Run the scripts manually when a new spark appears; the modules are pure Python helpers and carry no runtime dependencies.
 3. Keep notes in `docs/roadmap.md` whenever a new feature idea surfaces.
 4. Launch `python -m src.sentinel_cli prompt` (or `board`/`log`) to feel how a CLI tie-in might look—every output should feel hand-typed.
+5. Inspect `data/agent_journal.json` after running `log` to see how entries persist across the mock evenings without needing a real backend.

 ## Immediate Next Steps